playcanvas/developer.playcanvas.com/content/en/user-manual/version-control/checkpoints.md

 Hard reset can only delete the checkpoints if the following conditions are met:

 - No branches have been created from the checkpoints being deleted
-- The checkpoints being deleted has not been created by a merge of branches
+- The checkpoints being deleted have not been created by a merge of branches

 **Note, deleted checkpoints cannot be recovered.**